 Within our industrial niche, products can be made out of a wide variety of materials.
-Each vendor likely has their reasons for choosing a particular type of material to build their products with.
+Each vendor likely has their reasons for choosing a particular type of material to build their products with, be it metal stairs, crossover platforms, or ship ladders.
 And each customer may also have reasons why they prefer one material over another.

-At SafeRack, we pride ourselves in being one of the few companies that uses both steel and aluminum to construct our products.
-What we use for your solution will depend on your unique needs including your work site setup, the environment, load weight, budget and more.
+At SafeRack, we pride ourselves on being one of the few companies that use both steel and aluminum to construct our products.
+What we use for your solution will depend on your unique needs including your worksite setup, the environment, load weight, budget, and more.
 We take every situation on a case-by-case basis.

 In this article, we’ll address how to determine if aluminum or steel is the better bet.
 Both metals have distinct advantages over the other — the right choice will depend on what you want your solution to achieve.